An alternative approach to sharp $L^1$ estimates for the dyadic maximal operator: Introduction

-For the proof of the above theorem we study the respective Hardy operator problem which is connected to the dyadic maximal operator problem.
-For the proof we use a symmetrization principle which appears in \cite{NM1}.
-We also refine \eqref{eq:1p7} to a another direction; more precisely we prove the following.
+For the proof of the above theorem we study the respective Hardy operator problem which is connected to the dyadic maximal operator problem and we use a symmetrization principle which appears in \cite{NM1}.

 \begin{theorem} For all $f,M,k$ that satisfy $0<f\le M$ and $k\in(0,1]$ it holds that